Risk management and internal control and audit

 Price risk of fund investments

-The Group’s investments in funds are valued using the International Private Equity and Venture Capital Valuation Guidelines.
+The Group’s investments in funds and associated companies are valued using the International Private Equity and Venture Capital Valuation Guidelines.
 According to these guidelines, fair values are derived generally by multiplying the key performance metrics of investee companies (e.g., EBITDA) by the relevant valuation multiple (e.g., price/equity ratio) tracked for comparable publicly traded companies or transactions.
 Changes in valuation multiples can lead to significant changes in fair values depending on the leverage ratio of the investee company.

 One of the major risks associated with CapMan’s business is the potential failure of fundraising.
 Successful fundraising provides a firm basis for management fees and creates opportunities for carried interest over a number of years into the future.
 CapMan is exposed to investors’ decisions to spread their investments over different asset classes.
-CapMan has endeavoured to minimise this risk by spreading its operations over six investment areas in five countries.
+CapMan has endeavoured to minimise this risk by spreading its operations over five investment areas in five countries.
 The sensitivity of CapMan’s business to fluctuations in investor demand and to market volatility is reduced because typically a new fund is always in an active fundraising phase in one of CapMan’s investment areas.
 Success in CapMan’s investment teams’ investment operations is a requirement for successful fundraising.

 Organisation of internal control and audit